nuriaher/Computerome/Guide.md

 ```

-**Note** that if not loaded yet or included in the .bashrc file, this package need to be loaded to use the job submit and control commands:
+**Note** that if not loaded yet or included in the .bashrc file, this package need to be loaded manually by the coming command to use the job submit and related commands:
 ```
 module load moab torque
 ```